bookofproofs/bookofproofs.github.io/_sources/history/19th-century/galton.md

 * Galton aimed to find a passage to the lake from the south west, and with this plan in mind his expedition landed in Walvis Bay (in present day Namibia).
 * In fact Walvis Bay to Ngami Lake is around 550 miles and, despite two attempts to reach the lake, Galton's party failed in both attempts.
 * When Galton returned to England he published an account of his journeys in Tropical South Africa (1953).
-* On 1 August 1853 Galton married Louisa Jane Butler, the daughter of the dean of Peterborough who had previously been headmaster of Harrow School.
 * Perhaps it was the publication of Charles Darwin's Origin of the species in 1859 which marked a change in direction of Galton's interests.
 * Galton was the cousin of Charles Darwin, so perhaps it was natural that he should be one of the first to be converted by the book.
 * Let us examine Galton's contribution to statistics in a little more detail.